-The Council On State Taxation (COST) is pleased to announce the release of the eleventh annual study of state and local business taxes.
-The report, "Total State and Local Business Taxes: State-by-State Estimates for Fiscal Year 2012," prepared by Ernst & Young LLP, shows all state and local business taxes paid in each of the 50 states and the District of Columbia.
-These taxes include business property taxes, sales and excise taxes on business inputs, gross receipts taxes, corporate income and franchise taxes, unemployment insurance taxes, pass-through business taxes and other state and local taxes that are the statutory liability of business taxpayers.
-Businesses paid $649 billion in state and local taxes in FY2012.
+The Council On State Taxation (COST) is pleased to announce the release of the twelfth annual study of state and local business taxes.
+The report, "Total State and Local Business Taxes: State-by-State Estimates for Fiscal Year 2013," prepared by Ernst & Young LLP, shows all state and local business taxes paid in each of the 50 states and the District of Columbia.
+These taxes include business property taxes; sales and excise taxes paid by businesses on their input purchases and capital expenditures; gross receipts taxes; corporate income and franchise taxes; business and corporate license taxes; unemployment insurance taxes; individual income taxes paid by owners of non-corporate (pass-through) businesses; and other state and local taxes that are the statutory liability of business taxpayers.
+Businesses paid $671 billion in state and local taxes in FY2013, an increase of 4.3% from FY2012.

 Key findings of the study include:

-- Individual income taxes on pass-through business income account for 5.3% of total state and local business taxes, totaling $34.1 million in FY2012 which represents growth of 13.7% from FY2011.
+- Individual income taxes on pass-through business income accounted for 5.5% of total state and local business taxes.
+Individual income taxes on business income grew 13.2%, the highest rate of any tax in FY2013.

-- On average, business taxes make up 4.8% of private-sector gross state product (GSP) in a state.
-Private-sector GSP measures the total value of a state’s annual production of goods and services by the private sector.
-The ratio of business taxes to private-sector GSP ranges from 3.3% in North Carolina to 17.9% in Alaska.
+- On average, business taxes are equal to 4.7% of private-sector gross state product (GSP), which measures the total value of a state’s annual private-sector production of goods and services.
+There is substantial variation, with ratios ranging from 3.3% in Oregon to 12.0% in Alaska.

 - Businesses continue to pay more in state and local taxes than they receive in benefits, on average.
 On average, businesses paid $3.26 for every dollar of government spending benefiting businesses, assuming that education spending does not benefit local businesses.
 An alternate assumption, that half of education spending benefits local businesses, still results in businesses paying 20% more in taxes than the cost of state and local government spending benefiting business.